Addressing youth crime in Townsville

 Transition to Success (T2S)

-The Transition to Success (T2S) program uses a vocational training and therapeutic service model to change the story for young people and their community.
-Its primary goal is to prevent young people from re-offending and returning to, the criminal justice system.
-It offers young people aged 15 years and over skills, training and support to enter the workforce or continue their education through partnerships with schools, not-for-profit organisations, registered training organisations and local businesses.
+The Transition to Success (T2S) program uses a vocational training and therapeutic service model to change the story for youths and their community.
+Its primary goal is to prevent youths from re-offending and returning to, the criminal justice system.
+It offers youths aged 15 years and over skills, training and support to enter the workforce or continue their education through partnerships with schools, not-for-profit organisations, registered training organisations and local businesses.